lazd/lazd.github.io/source/posts/Macinpi - A Raspberry Pi powered Mac Classic.md

   <figcaption>Spotted!
 An empty Mac Classic case</figcaption>
 </figure>

 I asked about it.
 Why just the case?
 What happened to the rest?
 The owner explains an Amiga fell on the picture tube, crushing it.
 The motherboard was donated, the last missing piece to someone else's Classic.
 The power supply board was sold and shipped, bringing another Mac back to life.
-They can't find the screws or the cover for the monitor adjustments, but it's mine for $10 -- and a classic double from Arby's, if it's not too much trouble.
+They can't find the screws or the cover for the display adjustments, but it's mine for $10 -- and a classic double from Arby's, if it's not too much trouble.

 So I drop off the Arby's, send my $10, and pick up the case.

-It's very friend-shaped; it just needs something to fill the hole where its monitor used to be.
+It's very friend-shaped; it just needs something to fill the hole where its display used to be.

 ### Display